rngtang/Telephone-Assistant/README.md

 python ./embeddings/testing/wu_stt_embeddings.py
 ```

 The wake-up word is "Hey Colab".
 Before saying this phrase, the robot will be "awake", but will not respond to questions.
+This program is not integrated with the LEDs or button.

 ### Additional: Surprise!